Automated Lensing Learner: Automated Strong Lensing Identification with a Computer Vision Technique: Methodology

 From Equations~\ref{eqn:sie}~-~\ref{eqn:rotation}, there are five independent parameters from which we can derive the lensing map: velocity dispersion $\sigma_v$, axis ratio or ellipticity $q$, orientation angle $\phi$, redshift of the lens $z_l$, and redshift of the source $z_s$.

 We choose $\sigma_v$, $q$, and $\phi$ randomly (flat prior) from typical ranges of observed galaxies: $\sigma_v \in [200, 320]~km/s$, $q \in [0.5, 1.0]$, and $\phi \in [0, 360]$.
 While a flat prior is not realistic, we use this as a starting point to test our pipeline (see Section~\ref{sec:conclusions} for more details on future work).
-We obtain the redshift of the lens galaxy by matching the velocity dispersion from our simulations to the catalog of elliptical galaxies in the COSMOS survey from \citet{zahid_etal15}, resulting in lens galaxy redshifts in the range, $z_l \in [0.2,0.7]$.
+We obtain the redshift of the lens galaxy by matching the velocity dispersion drawn to generate the simulations to the corresponding redshift from the catalog of elliptical galaxies in the COSMOS survey\footnote{http://cosmos.astro.caltech.edu/} from \citet{zahidetal15}.
+This catalog contains both the redshift and velocity dispersion measurements from BOSS spectra\footnote{http://www.sdss3.org/surveys/boss.php} for massive early-type galaxies in COSMOS that are analogs to our lens galaxies.
+This results in lens galaxy redshifts in the range, $z_l \in [0.2,0.7]$.
+Note, the distribution of COSMOS galaxies leads to a selection of brighter and larger objects at higher redshifts.